 Plant protection products (PPP) are a wide range of substances with different names and functions.
 Usually, they are divided into groups, depending on which kind of pests can be suppressed by them.

 Pesticides according to the pest that they control:

-- acaricide to control mites,

-- bactericides to control bacterial pathogens,

-- fungicides to control fungal diseases,

-- herbicides to control weeds,

-- Insecticides to control insect pests (insects),

-- limacides to control snails,

-- nematicides to control nematodes, and

-- rodenticides to control rodents.
+- acaricide substances to control mites, - bactericides substances to control bacterial pathogens, - fungicides are substances to control fungal diseases, - herbicides are substances to control weeds, - insecticides are substances to control insect pests (insects), - Iimacides are substances to control snails, - nematicides are substances to control nematodes, and - rodenticides are substances to control rodents.

 Those pesticides are further divided into multiple subgroups; within each subgroup, there are substances with similar chemical structure or similar mechanism of action against pests.
-Since winegrowers mostly make use of fungicides, insecticides, acaricides, and herbicides description of these plant protection products follow.
+Winegrowers mostly use fungicides, sometimes also insecticides, acaricides, and herbicides.